Owiti-Charles/Akan-Names/README.md

 **Expected output is *You were born on Sunday and Your akan name is Kwasi!***

 ## Known Bugs
+* Some output are not as accurate as expected..

 ## Contact Information